Rule 8.806. Applications

 (2)Identify any previous applications relating to the same subject filed by any party in the same appeal or writ proceeding.

-An application must be accompanied by addressed, postage-prepaid envelopes for the clerk's use in mailing copies of the order on the application to all parties.
+If any party or parties in the case are served in paper form, an application must be accompanied by addressed, postage-prepaid envelopes for the clerk's use in mailing copies of the order on the application to those parties.

 Unless the court determines otherwise, the presiding judge of the court in which the application was filed, or his or her designee, may rule on the application.